NiklasGustafsson/Hubitat/Drivers/Ecowitt/readme.md

 ## Ecowitt WiFi Gateway
 *Ecowitt WiFi Gateway driver for Hubitat Elevation*

+The Ecowitt part of the Hubitat repo was copied from https://github.com/sburke781/ecowitt and modified.

 ### Features

 - LAN comunication only, no cloud/weather service needed.